-This Student Immunization Policy ("Policy") applies to all incoming enrolled students including part-time, transfer, full-time, undergraduate, and graduate students of the University.
+This Student Immunization Policy ("Policy") applies to all incoming enrolled students including transfer, full-time, undergraduate, and graduate students of the University.

 II.
 Policy Statement

 The University is strongly committed to the health, safety, and wellbeing of the campus community.
 Vaccine-preventable diseases pose a significant threat to the public health of the campus community.
 The purpose of this Policy is to provide adequate protection against vaccine-preventable diseases by requiring students to be vaccinated against and/or screened for certain highly contagious diseases.
 All students enrolled at the University, including students studying abroad through the College of Global Studies, are required to comply with this Policy.